|

 The four craftsman-builders galloped into the clearing beneath

 the city.
-Where is March Warden Haldir, cried Amdír,
+March Warden Haldir, cried Amdír,

 as he dismounted and ran towards guards at the bottom of the main